ASU-CPI/honest-pi/article/8_references.md

 Sokal, A., & Bricmont, J. (1999). _Fashionable nonsense: Postmodern intellectuals' abuse of science_.
 Macmillan.

+Stokes, P. (4 October 2012).
+"No, you’re not entitled to your opinion." _The Conversation_. http://theconversation.com/no-youre-not-entitled-to-your-opinion-9978

 Stone, D. A. (2012). _Policy paradox: The art of political decision making_.
 3rd edition.
 New York: W W Norton.